7mind/blog/_posts/2019-04-25-no-more-orphans.md

 It may be tedious to create a new class for each foreign type we want to declare optional instances for, we can extract the pattern into reusable pieces and get rid of `asInstanceOf` calls in the process by carefully crafting equality evidence.
 You may find one possible [implementation](https://github.com/7mind/no-more-orphans/blob/master/mylib/src/main/scala/mylib/pattern/GetTc.scala) of this pattern in the [companion repository](https://github.com/7mind/no-more-orphans) for this blog post.
-The repository also hosts the final versions of [`MyBox`](https://github.com/7mind/no-more-orphans/blob/master/mylib/src/main/scala/mylib/MyBox.scala) and [`MyMonad`](https://github.com/7mind/no-more-orphans/blob/master/mylib/src/main/scala/mylib/MyMonad.scala) and a test suite showcasing correct implementation of the pattern.
+(ADDENDUM: "generalized" version of the pattern in GetTc.scala does not work as reliably as the raw pattern documented above and is not portable to Scala 3.
+The current best reference for this pattern is as it's currently used in izumi project: [OrphanDefs.scala](https://github.com/7mind/izumi/blob/9d3eedfcbaf29bdad4565d0745f746ab7b816be9/fundamentals/fundamentals-orphans/src/main/scala/izumi/fundamentals/orphans/OrphanDefs.scala)) The repository also hosts the final versions of [`MyBox`](https://github.com/7mind/no-more-orphans/blob/master/mylib/src/main/scala/mylib/MyBox.scala) and [`MyMonad`](https://github.com/7mind/no-more-orphans/blob/master/mylib/src/main/scala/mylib/MyMonad.scala) and a test suite showcasing correct implementation of the pattern.